-However, there is actually a good chance that these toys are causing frustration.
-That’s because cats chasing a laser pointer are hardly ever able to successfully catch up.
-Think about it, how would you feel about a game that you’re constantly losing?
+But experts think that these toys cause a lot of frustration.
+Their reasoning is that cats chasing a laser dot are hardly ever able to successfully catch up.
+Think about it: how would you feel about a game that you’re constantly losing?

-If you must use a laser pointer, vets recommend using it sparingly.
-And be sure to let your cat win occasionally.
+If you must use a laser pointer, vets recommend letting your cat win occasionally.

 2. Strings & balls of yarn

-We’ve all seen that super cute picture of a little kitty playing with a piece of string.
-It just sort of fits together in a certain way.
-But did you know vets actually discourage people from letting their pets play with pieces of string and balls of yarn?
+We have all seen that super cute poster of a little kitty playing with a piece of string.
+But did you know vets actually discourage people from letting their pets play with balls of yarn?

 Any string-like or small sharp material can easily be swallowed, causing life-threatening damage to the intestines.
 String-like materials can also accidentally cause strangulation.RSPCA